Psoriasis - guttate

 - Prescription medicines that have vitamin D to apply to the skin (topically) or that have vitamin A (retinoids) to take by mouth (orally)

-People with very severe guttate psoriasis may receive medicines to suppress the body's immune response.
+People with severe guttate psoriasis may receive medicines to suppress the body's immune response.
 These include cyclosporine and methotrexate.
-A newer group of medicines called biologicals that alter parts of the immune system may also be used.
+A newer group of medicines called biologics that alter parts of the immune system may also be used.

 Your provider may suggest phototherapy.
 This is a medical procedure in which your skin is carefully exposed to ultraviolet light.
 Phototherapy may be given alone or after you take a medicine that makes the skin sensitive to light.

 Guttate psoriasis may clear completely following treatment, especially phototherapy treatment.
 Sometimes, it may become a chronic (lifelong) condition, or worsen to the more common plaque-type psoriasis.